Relocatable wood fired bakery trailer for sale.

 The oven currently burns a combination of sawmill offcuts and processed food waste.
 These fuels provide good, cost effective heat.
 We have run the oven on well seasoned ironbark, and this actually proved to be too hot, though if it is mixed with other timbers, it is very good.
 We have also run the oven completely from tree fall (branches) and it ran very well on this too - though I found the process of gathering the timber fairly time consumptive.

-It is quite hard to quantify exactly how much fuel the oven uses, but I've been working on approximately $10 in fuel cost per bake, when I heat the oven from cold.
+It is quite hard to quantify exactly how much fuel the oven uses, but I've been working on approximately less than $10 in fuel cost per bake, when I heat the oven from cold.
 If it was running more often, this would be less.

 There is a finishing bench, designed with two sinks and a range of finishing ingredient boxes built in.
 There are about 8 power points on board.
 You can hook the unit up to standard 240 volt power - power is needed only for lights, proofing and refrigeration.